carlosivanr/hugo_website/content/guides/anova/2021-05-18-two-way-rm-anova/index.en.markdown

 <!--   depLabel = "Mean Latency") -->
 <!-- ``` -->

 As we encountered in the guide for [one-way rm-ANOVA](/guides/anova/one-way-anova), we will want to convert our data set from wide format to long format before conducting the statistical test.
-This situation is a bit trickier because there are many more columns to deal with so I've written a separate walk through that can be found [here](/guides/r/wide-to-long) in order to emphasize the procedure for conducting the statistical tests.
+This situation is a bit trickier because there are many more columns to deal with so I've written a separate walk through that can be found [here](/guides/r/wide-to-long) in order to focus on the procedures for conducting the statistical tests.

 ```r